 Instructors may schedule make-up classes in advance of a canceled class.
 Instructors are expected to announce the time and date to make up canceled classes as soon as possible after the cancellation.
 Instructors do not schedule makeup class(es) during the last two weeks of a semester unless it is impossible to make up the canceled class(es) at any other time.
 Instructors may arrange for video or audio recordings of makeup classes to be posted in the Panopto Recordings section of their Canvas course pages.

 Each semester, all students complete an evaluation for each course they take.
-The completed evaluation forms are reviewed by the Vice Dean for Academic and Faculty Affairs and the ratings on the forms are tabulated.
+The completed evaluation forms are reviewed by the Vice Dean, Academic and Faculty Affairs and the ratings on the forms are tabulated.
 The evaluations are returned to the instructor after grades for each course are submitted.
 The evaluations provide useful feedback to the instructor.
 The evaluations also are available to the Tenure Committee.
 The Tenure Committee is responsible for assisting beginning instructors and evaluating the quality of teaching.
 Committee members also visit classes to obtain direct information.
 The evaluations are used in the same manner by the administration in making decisions on course assignments, salary, promotion, tenure of tenure-track instructors, and retention of adjunct instructors.